bmcinnis-cs/helm-quickstart/README.md

 # helm-quickstart
-Repo for quickly getting started with falcon helm
+Repo for quickly getting started with falcon helm for more info visit : https://github.com/CrowdStrike/falcon-helm